NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 ### Response content types

-This API can generate responses in the following formats:
+This API can generate responses in the following format:

 * `application/vnd.api+json` - see [JSON:API specification](https://jsonapi.org/format/#introduction)

+### Request content types

+This API will accept request payloads of the following types:

+* `application/vnd.api+json` - see [JSON:API specification](https://jsonapi.org/format/#introduction)
+* `application/json`

+The `Content-Type` header may optionally include a `charset` attribute.
+If included, it **must** be set to `charset=utf-8` Any other `charset` value will result in a `406` error response.
+If omitted then `utf-8` is assumed.

+If you attempt to send a payload without the `Content-Type` header set to either of these values then the API will respond with a `415 Unsupported Media Type` response.

 ## Network access